Charges and Fees That You Are Responsible for When Your Shipment Arrives in Australia

-One possible charge that is not listed in our shipping quote.
+One possible charge that is not listed in our Australia shipping quote.

-There is one more item not included in the shipping quote that you need to be aware of as it is not listed: additional charge in case of Force Majeure.
+There is one more item not included in our shipping quote for Australia that you need to be aware of as it is not listed: additional charge in case of Force Majeure.

 Force Majeure means “unforeseeable circumstances that prevent someone from fulfilling a contract”.
 A few examples are: a war breaks out, and the cargo vessel cannot dock at the Port of Sydney; a port strike at either the departure port or the destination port; or a natural disaster.
 You are responsible for any charges that may accrue such as storing your shipment until the strike is over as I mentioned above or, rerouting the shipment to another port in Australia, then you will have to cover the extra delivery charges from the new receiving port to your residence in Australia.